tom91136/MonacoFX/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Download](https://api.bintray.com/packages/tom91136/maven/monacofx/images/download.svg)](https://bintray.com/tom91136/maven/monacofx/_latestVersion)

-Embedded VisualStudioCode editor(monaco) for JavaFX
+Embedded VisualStudioCode editor(monaco) for JavaFX.

 Features

  * Fully configurable Java interfaces, no TypeScript/JavaScript required
  * Works in Swing via JFXPanel
  * Mostly works in SceneBuilder*

- * Zero dependency
+Known limitations:

+ * Java >= 11 is required as only JavaFX 11+ have a WebView that can correctly host the editor implementation
+ * Enabling ligatures have no effect as JavaFX's currently does not support [rendering ligatures](https://bugs.openjdk.java.net/browse/JDK-8091616)

 ## How to use